heshenghuan/ContextFeatureExtractor/README.md

 It is easy to use class HybridTemplate, just type `temp = HybridTemplate(template_file, window)`, and then use `temp` as a parameter.

-## 5 Evaluation for BIO/BISOtagged sequences
+## 5 Evaluation for BIO/BISO tagged sequences

 Evaluation method for *BIO/BISO* tagged sequences has been offered in this project.
 The label must conform to the following format: